 Will the subject involve discussion with other people in the class?

 How is the subject assessed – end of year exams, assignments, internal assessment?

 Students specialise in their subject choice by choosing options which will allow them to develop their knowledge in a particular subject.
 All of these subjects are entry points to year 11 and Level 1 NCEA subjects.
 Students need to ensure that they work consistently throughout the year to gain entry to the course in Year 11.

-These options are offered in two groups.
-Students choose one subject from each group as shown on the Subject selection form.
+These options are offered in three groups.
+Students choose from each group as shown on the Subject selection form.

 4 hours a week for two terms